-SA Objective Score Comment relocations already complete would negatively impact on this transition.
-Policy 3 - Civic Centre Option 3A e site for mixed use development.
-The Council will require a comprehensive approach to the redevelopment of this site that delivers the fol 01 - vic and council uses (as currently provided within the town hall, civic suite, library, AccessPoint) ness space (office) (B1a) c. provides a n the operations of the Broadway Theatre including public realm improvements to enhance its setting e. provides act f. provides for the contin ued operation of the market along Catford Broadway and g. manages ar nd reduces s the risk of flooding. - • • orities have been identified as key features of any proposal for the site: a high design standard if the Town Hall and Civic Suite are redeveloped.
-The buildings should take account of the scale and ling buildings, especially the listed Broadway Theatre and buildings located on Catford Broadway. - b.
-Integration of the site to the immediate Catford Town Centre surrounds through improved access and permeability both to and within the site. c.
-Active street frontage to Catford Broadway. - and servicing areas for the Council buildings and Broadway Theatre. e.
-New public e.
-New public open spaces designed using high quality materials, which include street trees, seating, public art and lighting. lated bus facilities along Catford Road. g.
-Wider footpa town centre - Catford Road and public space that is attractive and improves the overall pedestrian environment and connectivity within the 1 + The mixed use development promoted by this policy option will involve the integration of more and a wider variety of commercial/economic and civic uses which is likely to have beneficial outcomes for local enterprise and economic growth for 2 + Catford.
-3 +/- Short term, minor adverse impacts on waste generation and resource management through demolition/construction on site to achieve the redevelopment aims is likely.
-Development of the scale proposed in the policy option is likely to lead to increased demand/pressure on existing water resources as water efficiency innovations are not explicitly stated so this 4 +/- aspect depends on implementation.
+- 1. Allocate the Civic Centre site for mixed use development.
+The Council will require a comprehensive approach to the redevelopment of this site that delivers the following priorities: - a. provides a range of civic and council uses (as currently provided within the town hall, civic suite, library, AccessPoint) - b. provides a mix of business space (office) (B1a) - c. provides a mix of leisure uses (D2) - d. retains and enhances the operations of the Broadway Theatre including public realm improvements to enhance its setting - e. provides active uses at street level - f. provides for the continued operation of the market along Catford Broadway and - g. manages and reduces the risk of flooding. - 2.
+The following design priorities have been identified as key features of any proposal for the site: - a.
+Buildings are to be of a high design standard if the Town Hall and Civic Suite are redeveloped.
+The buildings should take account of the scale and character of surrounding buildings, especially the listed Broadway Theatre and buildings located on Catford Broadway. - b.
+Integration of the site to the immediate Catford Town Centre surrounds through improved access and permeability both to and within the site. - c.
+Active street frontage to Catford Broadway. - d.
+Provision for delivery and servicing areas for the Council buildings and Broadway Theatre. - e.
+New public open spaces designed using high quality materials, which include street trees, seating, public art and lighting. - f.
+Improved and consolidated bus facilities along Catford Road. - g.
+Wider footpaths along Catford Road and public space that is attractive and improves the overall pedestrian environment and connectivity within the town centre.

+1 + The mixed use development promoted by this policy option will involve the integration of more and a wider variety of commercial/economic and civic uses which is likely to have beneficial outcomes for local enterprise and economic growth for Catford.
+2 + 3 +/- Short term, minor adverse impacts on waste generation and resource management through demolition/construction on site achieve the redevelopment aims is likely.
+Development of the scale proposed in the policy option is likely to lead to increased demand/pressure on existing water resources as water efficiency innovations are not explicitly stated so this aspect depends on implementation.
 However with the innovative design and new, higher quality buildings and facilities there is scope with this policy option to provide more sustainable facilities in terms of waste and resource/water management.
+4 +/-